gradle/gradle/design-docs/managed-component-model.md

         +-- <test-suite-name>
             +-- <same-structure-as-component-above>

-For this milestone, it is a non-goal to expose any public mechanism for implementing this structure, but this isn't necessarily ruled out either.
+For this feature, it is a non-goal to expose any public mechanism for implementing this structure, but this isn't necessarily ruled out either.
 The implementation may be fully internal and not extensible (other than adding elements to the various collections above).

-At the completion of this milestone, it should be possible to:
+At the completion of this feature, it should be possible to:

 - Run the `model` report to see something like the above structure.
 - Use the rule DSL to configure any of the objects above selected using hard-coded path.